 Start by placing the cutouts down on the table and lay them so that you can weave the louvers into the cutouts.
 This should be similar to weaving a basket and isn’t too hard.
-It may be beneficial to watch a YouTube video or look at some reference pictures, as this will give you a better idea of how to attach them.

 Once all of the slots have louvers in them, you will want to place another louver side on the top with the open ends and put the louvers through.
 Continue pushing more louvers until you have all of them inside the cutout.
 Louvers may pop out, so it’s essential to have at least one other person who can assist you.